-Working Heritage Incorporated (Working Heritage) is a Committee of Management, and was constituted by Order in Council of March 1998 and gazetted on 5 March 1998 under the Crown Land (Reserves) Act 1978.
+Working Heritage Incorporated is a Committee of Management and was constituted (as The Mint Incorporated) by Order in Council in March 1998 and gazetted on 5 March 1998 under the Crown Land (Reserves) Act 1978.

 A description of the nature of its operations and its principal activities is included in the "Report of Operations" which does not form part of these financial statements.